What are Business Lines of Credit and How Exactly do They Work?

 Most businesses eventually get a line of credit for short-term needs and then take out loans for longer-term needs.
 In some cases, the line of credit can help a young business to qualify for a larger loan.

-Lines of credit are very versatile and can be used for just about anything.
+Business lines of credit are very versatile and can be used for just about anything.
 But when a business takes out a loan, they typically have a specific need in mind.
-That often results in loans that are larger than the typical line of credit.
+That often results in loans that are usually larger than the typical line of credit.

 Do You Need Collateral?